 After Cochlear Implant Surgery

-After the implant of a cochlear device, the Cochlear Implant team continues to support your child to help him or her progress successfully in hearing and language development.
+After the implantation and activation of a cochlear implant device, the team continues to support your child to help him or her progress successfully in hearing skills and speech and language development.
 Post-operative services include:

-- Coordination between parents, schools and the implant center
+- Coordination between parents, schools and the cochlear implant center

 For more information about cochlear implant surgery, please contact Racquel Jefferson, Cochlear Implant Program Coordinator, at 202-476-3925.